 In management's view, given the nature of the Company's operations, which consists mainly of the exploration and development of mineral properties, the most relevant financial information relates primarily to current liquidity, solvency, and planned property expenditures.
-The Company's financial success will be dependent on the economic viability of its resource properties and the extent to which it can discover and develop new mineral deposits.
+The Company's financial success will be dependent on the economic viability of its resource properties and the extent to which it can develop its mineral resources.
 Such development may take several years to complete and the amount of resulting income, if any, is difficult to determine.
 The sales value of any mineralization discovered by the Company is largely dependent on factors beyond the Company's control, including the market value of the metals and minerals to be produced.